yongwanlim/yongwanlim.github.io/_pages/02_research.md

 -------

 #### **3D real-time imaging**
-_How can we better understand speech production using RT-MRI techniques?_
+_Can real-time MRI technique help us understand speech production better?_

-Current RT-MRI techniques can provide high temporal and spatial resolution dynamic images, but most of which are limited to visualizing one or a few 2D imaging planes (2D RT-MRI).
-This is mainly due to the intrinsic MRI tradeoffs among imaging parameters: increasing one requires to sacrifice another, for example, temporal resolution versus spatial coverage.
-However, body parts consisting of muscles and joints involved in significant motions are enormously complex in 3D geometry and in temporal structuring and cannot be fully understood from limited 2D imaging planes.
+Real-time MRI technique can visualize moving vocal organs that are involved in speech production such as the tongue, lips, and velum, at relatively high temporal and spatial resolution.
+However, current methods can only visualize one or a few 2D imaging planes at a time, which provides an incomplete view of the relevant anatomy.
+This is mainly due to MRI tradeoffs among several imaging parameters: increasing one requires to sacrifice another, for example, temporal resolution versus spatial coverage.

-In this project, we develop and evaluate a technique for 3D RT-MRI that enables visualization of the entire vocal organs at high temporal and spatial resolution during natural speech production.
+In this project, we develop and demonstrate "first-ever" volumetric real-time MRI of speech production that enables visualization of the entire vocal organs at high temporal and spatial resolution during natural speech production.

 <p align="center">
 <img src="/assets/img/3drtmri_gif.gif">
 </p>

+The image demonstrates 3D tongue and vocal tract shape features that were never previously visualized.

 <br/>

 Related publications
-* Z Zhao, **Y Lim**, D Byrd, S Narayanan, and KS Nayak, Improved 3D real-time MRI of speech production, _Magnetic Resonance in Medicine_, 2020.
-In press.
+* Z Zhao, **Y Lim**, D Byrd, S Narayanan, and KS Nayak, Improved 3D real-time MRI of speech production, _Magnetic Resonance in Medicine_, vol. 85, no. 6, pp. 3182-3195, 2021.
-* **Y Lim**, Y Zhu, SG Lingala, D Byrd, S Narayanan, and KS Nayak, 3D dynamic MRI of the vocal tract during natural speech, _Magnetic Resonance in Medicine_, vol. 81, no. 3, pp. 1511–1520, Mar.
-2019.
+* **Y Lim**, Y Zhu, SG Lingala, D Byrd, S Narayanan, and KS Nayak, 3D dynamic MRI of the vocal tract during natural speech, _Magnetic Resonance in Medicine_, vol. 81, no. 3, pp. 1511–1520, 2019.

 -------

 #### **Image deblurring**
-_How can we achieve better image quality for RT-MRI?_
+_Can we achieve better image quality for real-time MRI?_

+While spiral-sampling-based MRI technique enables time-efficient imaging, its vulnerability to image artifacts remains challenging and often existing techniques to addressing artifacts rely on computationally expensive methods, making them infeasible to adopt in some applications.

-In the context of _spiral_ RT-MRI, vocal organs' boundaries suffer from spatially and temporally varying blurring due to _off-resonance effect_.
-It is necessary to improve depiction and tracking of vocal articulators for RT-MRI.
+One example of image artifacts in speech production imaging is **blurring** that appears most severely at vocal organs' boundaries and that also varies over time as organs move.
+This artifact stems from what is called _off-resonance effect_ and the mitigation of this artifact is critical to improving depiction and tracking of vocal articulators for real-time MRI.

-In this project, we develop deblurring methods that deal with the spatial varying blur using model-based and data-driven approaches.
+In this project, we focus on the development of fast, small, and computationally effective deep learning techniques that can achieve low-latency deblurring, by designing a model-based training data generation framework, a minimal convolutional neural network, and an attention-gated mechanism.
+We demonstrated low-latency (<20msec per frame) deblurring is possible with comparable quality to conventional approaches (>1sec).
+We validated artifact mitigation techniques in a large in vivo data corpus and demonstrated increased image sharpness as well as improved usability and interpretability of the acquired data and result in data analysis.

 <p align="center">
 <img src="/assets/img/dorc_gif.gif">